 Learn about the city of Chattanooga on land and sea aboard a Chattanooga Duck, an amphibious vehicle.
 Take a stroll down Walnut Street Pedestrian Bridge, the world’s longest pedestrian bridge which links the downtown area to the eclectic North Shore.

 Find your favorite flavor of moon pie (our personal favs are caramel or strawberry) at the Moon Pie General Store, where it’s made fresh daily at their only manufacturing plant in Chattanooga.

 You will NOT go hungry in Chattanooga.
 Fried chicken is king at Champy’s Fried Chicken, along with fried catfish and fried pickles.
 Don’t miss out on their homemade sweet tea.

 If you’re looking for finger-lickin’ BBQ with large portions, Purple Daisy Picnic Café is the perfect spot.
 Save room for an after dinner treat.
 Their super yummy banana pudding with Nilla wafers is so, so good!

-Georgia is also known for pecans, so we had to make a pit stop for pecans.
+Georgia is also known for pecans, so we had to make a pit stop for pecans as well.
 Located right off the highway, Ellis Brothers Pecans has aisles and aisles of pecans in every flavor.
-Can’t decide what flavor your want?
+Can’t decide what flavor you want?
 They offer samples of each flavor!
-Hint: This is a great potty time spot — the restrooms were clean.
+Hint: This is a great potty time spot — the restrooms are clean.